-How to Run Script/Program at Startup with Systemd on Linux
+How to Run Script or Program at Startup with Systemd on Linux

-There are plenty of ways to automatically run a script or command at Linux boot up, either by cron
+There are plenty of ways to automatically run a script or command at Linux boot up and after reboot, either by using cron

 , rc.local

 .
-Services are easier to manage, you can start/stop/enable/disable it with systemctl
+It creates services which are easier to manage.
+You can start/stop/enable/disable them with systemctl

 Create Service